AssassinUKG/Writeups/tryhackme/Metamorphosis/readme.md

 Using sublimetext I went over the results.

+*If you need or like sublimetext4 and don't have it
 ```
 sudo apt-get update
 sudo apt-get install sublime-text -y
 ```
-*Here if you need or like sublime text and don't have it